 Pro tip: Don’t be afraid to get creative.
 If you have leftover gift bags from last year, reuse them, or try using newspaper, brown paper bags, or even a piece of cloth that you no longer need.
 You can even forgo wrapping gifts all together!

-Empty, Flatten and Recycle Shipping and Gift Boxes
+Empty, Flatten & Recycle Shipping and Gift Boxes

 Recycle your shipping and gift boxes.
 Whether you buy gifts at the store, order online, or make them yourself, remember to empty, flatten and recycle your packaging and boxes (bonus points if you saved any gift boxes or bags from next year).